1 Principles topenlarge

 As the tibial fractures are intra-articular injuries, they should be fixed anatomically.

 It is possible to obtain good access to the posterolateral fracture and fibular fracture through a single posterolateral approach.
-Direct reduction of the Volkmann's triangle is possible, facilitating anatomic reduction and fixation.
+Direct reduction of the Volkmann's fragment is possible, facilitating anatomic reduction and fixation.
 This requires the patient to be positioned prone.

-Alternatively, the fibular fracture can be fixed through a standard lateral approach and the Volkmann's triangle can be indirectly reduced by dorsiflexing the ankle and then secured with screws inserted through anterior stab incisions.
+Alternatively, the fibular fracture can be fixed through a standard lateral approach and the Volkmann's fragment can be indirectly reduced by dorsiflexing the ankle and then secured with screws inserted through anterior stab incisions.

 Order of fixation

-In these factures the talus is often unstable within the ankle mortise, so it may be preferable to fix the Volkmann's triangle and fibular fracture through one incision first, then fix the medial side through a medial approach.
+In these factures the talus is often unstable within the ankle mortise, so it may be preferable to fix the Volkmann's fragment and fibular fracture through one incision first, then fix the medial side through a medial approach.

-If the surgeon prefers to fix the Volkmann's triangle with screws inserted from the anterior surface, this is usually performed after the medial and lateral sides have been fixed through two separate approaches.
+If the surgeon prefers to fix the Volkmann's fragment with screws inserted from the anterior surface, this is usually performed after the medial and lateral sides have been fixed through two separate approaches.
 The choice of fixing the medial or lateral side first may be dictated by the surgeon's preference.

 Choice of implant – Lateral fixation